 14. Indian Eggplant

-Not only are Indian eggplants popular in India, but they are also an important staple of the food department of Pakistan.
-Baingan is a very famous Pakistani dish made with Indian eggplant.
+Not only are Indian eggplants popular in India, but they are also an important staple of many wonderful dishes from Pakistan.
+Baingan (grilled eggplants minced with herbs) is a very famous Pakistani dish made with Indian eggplant.

 People also call them “Baby eggplants” because they are as small as cherries or grapes.
 Besides stuffing, you can use Indian eggplant to make curries, stir-fried dishes, and stews.